 The kids all love it, and spend a ton of time there.
 Knowing they have a safe place to play helps me feel better about sending them out.

-We also upcycled some old tires into some fun spaces for the kids.
+We also upcycled some old tires into some fun spaces for the kids, like this tire tractor.
 There are also some large cut logs the kids helped arrange, that they use as tables, jumping spaces, and more.

 We strung a rope from the clothesline to the flagpole and made a tightrope.
 They kept challenging each other to see who could get the furthest or get the most crosses made without falling.

-Another easy addition was a fire pit.
+Another easy addition was a rock ring fire pit.
 Now we’ll often roast marshmallows or hot dogs in the evenings on Friday.
 It’s a great way to get the whole family outside.

 Add some fun to your yard, and everyone will want to spend more time there.